$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Introduction

-Sizeable direct CP-asymmetries, c.f. appendix \ref{app:CPbasic}, necessitate large strong (CP-even) and weak (CP-odd) phase differences in two amplitudes of comparable size.
-The reason CP-violation is believed to small in the charm system is that the weak phases are suppressed by four powers of the Cabibbo angle, leading to the naive expectation $\Delta A_{\rm CP} \simeq \text{few} \cdot 10^{-4}$.
+Sizeable direct CP-asymmetries necessitate large strong (CP-even) and weak (CP-odd) phase differences in two amplitudes of comparable size (cf. App.~\ref{app:CPbasic}).
+The reason CP-violation is believed to be small in the charm system is that the weak phases are suppressed by four powers of the Cabibbo angle (or Wolfenstein parameter $\la \approx 0.23 $), leading to the naive expectation $\Delta A_{\textrm{CP}} \approx \text{few} \cdot 10^{-4}$.
 In the non-leptonic case the QCD matrix elements, which determine the strong phase as well as the ratio of amplitudes, are difficult to compute from first principles as the size of the charm mass is neither suited to chiral nor heavy quark theory.
-Thus the question of whether the large central value \eqref{eq:CPex}, should it remain, is due to NP \cite{Bigi:2011re,Rozanov:2011gj,Cheng:2012wr,Li:2012cfa} or somewhat unexpected strong dynamics \cite{Brod:2011re,Bhattacharya:2012ah,FNS12,Franco:2012ck}, such as in the $\Delta I = 1/2$-rule $K \to \pi\pi$ system\footnote{It was pointed out quite some time ago \cite{GG89} that an enhancement of the triplet transition, in the SU(3)-flavour classification, may lead to sizeable CP-violation.
-E.g. $A^{PP}_{\rm CP} \simeq 0.08\cdot 10^{-2}$ which would lead to $|\Delta A_{\rm CP}| \simeq 0.16 \cdot 10^{-2}$ which is not far off the central value in \eqref{eq:CPex}.}, is an open question at present.
-It is fortunate that contributions due to new $\Delta I = 3/2$-operators can be tested against the SM with isospin sum rules \cite{GKZ12}.
+Advances in lattice QCD open the door to first principles results \cite{Hansen:2012tf} and should be available in the foreseeable future.
+Thus the question of whether the large central value \eqref{eq:CPex}, should it remain, is due to NP \cite{Bigi:2011re,Rozanov:2011gj,Cheng:2012wr,Li:2012cfa} or somewhat unexpected strong dynamics \cite{Brod:2011re,Bhattacharya:2012ah,Feldmann:2012js,Franco:2012ck}, such as in the $\Delta I = 1/2$-rule $K \to \pi\pi$ system\footnote{It was pointed out quite some time ago \cite{Golden:1989qx} that an enhancement of the triplet transition, in the SU(3)-flavour classification, may lead to sizeable CP-violation.
+E.g. $A^{PP}_{\textrm{CP}} \approx 0.08\cdot 10^{-2}$ which would lead to $|\Delta A_{\textrm{CP}}| \approx 0.16 \cdot 10^{-2}$ which is not far off the central value in \eqref{eq:CPex}.}, is an open question at present.

-Taking the viewpoint that the asymmetry is largely due to NP it turns out that a weak phase in the $|\Delta C| = 1$ chromomagnetic operator\footnote{Note this is the sign convention of \cite{IKLP11} but opposite to references \cite{GIP12,IK12}.}
+Taking the viewpoint that the asymmetry is largely due to NP it turns out that a weak phase in the $|\Delta C| = 1$ chromomagnetic operator\footnote{Note that this is the sign convention of \cite{Isidori:2011qw} but opposite to references \cite{Giudice:2012qq,Isidori:2012yx}.}